nuxeo-archives/nuxeo-web-mobile/README.md

     $ mvn install

-By default the sample application is not built if you want to test it, do mvn install in the nuxeo-application-sample

-If you want to test it, take jar built (in nuxeo-web-mobile/target and nuxeo-application-definition/target directories) and put it into your tomcat server in $tomcat/nxserver/bundles or in your jboss server in $jboss/server/default/deploy/nuxeo.ear/bundles.
+If you want to test it, take jars built (in nuxeo-web-mobile/target and nuxeo-application-definition/target directories) and put it into your tomcat server in $tomcat/nxserver/bundles or in your jboss server in $jboss/server/default/deploy/nuxeo.ear/bundles.

 ## About Nuxeo